TetherIO/CS260_Spring_23_Final/README.md

 # CS260_Spring_23_Final

+## Introduction

+This code represents an implementation of a graph data structure in C++, the language of choice for our class.
+The graph is built using GraphNode and Graph (classes) and can support various operation like adding nodes, edges, and determining shortest path between two nodes.
+This code implements two versions of Kruskal's algorigthm for finding minimum spanning trees.
+Lovers of set theory and graphy theory will rejoice at the fine display of discrete operation.
+An attempt to store graph nodes in a map was made, and the methods were created in create node to consider edges and their neighbors.
+Outside of the scope of the class, but within scope of the basics of C++, I played around with basic exception handling and loops in the "main" driver file.

+The code will compile and run, but the Maze functionality is currently lacking.
+Fitting the minimum requirements, my addNode function in the Graph class adds a vertex to the graph; likewise my addEdge function adds an edge between two nodes; the shortest path again used a very simple BFS algorithm (and likely will add a second after the deadline); and there are two MST implementations that are slightly different in output using kruskal's algorithm.
+The MST used by the maze is given by minimumSpanningTree(), but I was able to create the kruskalMST with just a couple discrete math books and minimal reference code from Tony Gaddis and StackExachange.

-## The state of things...
+### The state of things...

-### Where my ambitions fell short
 As we chuckled about in class, sometimes even a simple maze project ends up being unexpectedly challenging.
 This was a brutal one for me; it required quite a bit of head scratching and turning to past math textbooks to try and remember the algorithms.
 It came down to a few years of experience, about 15 years ago, with programming in x86 assembly that hellped with pointers and understanding how programs are stored in memory.
 Regardless, I will need to contine to work on my C/C++ because it was clear how reliant I was on VSCode and CLION to essentially complete and format my code.
-I'm submitting this with what I believe show understanding of the topics and of the project's requirements -- but again, the original plan (see images below) was.
+I'm submitting this with what I believe show understanding of the topics and of the project's requirements -- but again, the original plan (see images below) was a bit more involved.
 I'll continue to work on this after my other finals tomorrow as I think I'm close to implementing a maze that displays on the commandline.

-### IMMEDIATE ATTENTION
+#### IMMEDIATE ATTENTION
 * ~~Finish complexity analysis~~
 * ~~Expand comments explaining my process (then screenshot into~~

-### IF TIME PERMITS
+#### IF TIME PERMITS
 * Replace BFS with Dijkstra's for ShortestPath
 * Use Prim's for createMaze to replace basic 'odd' method used as a placeholder
 * Delete edges in destructor of Graph(?)